-Working in public accounting for over twenty years, Steve is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), Certified in Financial Forensics (CFF) and a Forensic Certified Public Accountant (FCPA).
-He has an Associate’s Degree in criminal justice from Manchester Community College and a Bachelor’s Degree in accounting from Eastern Connecticut State University, where he graduated Summa Cum Lauda.
+Working in public accounting for over thirty years, Steve is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), and Certified in Financial Forensics (CFF).
+He has an Associate’s Degree in criminal justice from Manchester Community College and a Bachelor’s Degree in accounting from Eastern Connecticut State University, where he graduated Summa Cum Laude.

 Steve has written numerous articles appearing in local and national publications.
-Business and student organizations request him to speak on a wide variety of subjects including forensic accounting; fraud prevention; risk assessment; embezzlement; probate concerns; business valuation and other related topics on an ongoing basis.
+Business and student organizations request him to speak on a wide variety of subjects including forensic accounting, fraud prevention, risk assessment, embezzlement, probate concerns, and other related topics on an ongoing basis.
 He is often referenced and quoted in articles appearing locally, regionally and nationally.

 Through his investigative work, Steve has examined frauds ranging from a few thousand dollars to amounts well in excess of $5 million dollars.
 His expertise also lies in preventing and investigating embezzlements and financial statement frauds, evaluating financial disclosures in matrimonial and probate concerns, as well as other types of forensic accounting matters.

-As an adjunct professor to the University of Connecticut faculty, Steve has authored a new and innovative course on forensic accounting that has been offered since 2008 as an online class within UConn’s Masters of Science in Accounting (MSA) program.
-The course provides an overview of forensic accounting, identifying the qualities and attributes required of a forensic accountant and provides students with an approach and skill set to enable them to perform a forensic accounting assignment.
+As an adjunct professor at the University of Connecticut, Steve has authored an innovative course on forensic accounting that has been offered since 2008 as an online class within UConn’s Masters of Science in Accounting (MSA) program.
+The course provides an overview of forensic accounting, identifying the qualities and attributes required of a forensic accountant, and provides students with an approach and skill set to enable them to perform a forensic accounting assignment.